mohameyo/Chat-With-Data-U.S.-Chronic-Diseases-Indicators/README.md

 Discover an alternative approach using GPT-4, initializing the LlamaIndex agent, and prompting the GPT for answers.
 Similar to PandasAgent, it involves coding and returns answers.

 ### 4. Evaluation
-Compare different approaches with evaluation questions provided in the evaluation notebook.
-Evaluate answers obtained by each method and assess their performance.
+Compare various approaches by referencing the evaluation questions provided in the evaluation notebook.
+Assess the performance of each method based on the answers obtained.
+We encourage you to experiment more advanced evaluation methods discussed in this medium: https://medium.com/discovery-at-nesta/how-to-evaluate-large-language-model-chatbots-experimenting-with-streamlit-and-prodigy-c82db9f7f8d9

 ## Conclusion
 This repository introduces new approaches, showcasing the power of Large Language Models (GPT-4) in enabling dynamic interactions with your data.
 There's room for further development, such as finetuning function parameters, creating custom agents, improving evaluation methods, and enhancing dataset preprocessing.